 Seems many men don’t want to consider that they will decline or already are declining, despite all of humanity coming before them proving that their body will eventually fall apart and fail.
 Some men don’t like being told that the things they enjoy like smoking or drinking or eating bacon wrapped bacon for each meal is bad for them.
 If men are acutely sick, most of the excuses I hear are from a denial or dismissal that something is wrong.
 Some worry about losing control or being unable to perform in an important role, sometimes that is taking care of their family, going to work, bringing home a paycheck, etc.

-My response to those who don’t come in for preventative visits is that the goal of a preventative visit is to prevent or delay some seriously debilitating diseases that can zap the quality out of living and shorten their lifespan.
+My response to those who don’t come in for preventive visits is that the goal of a preventive visit is to prevent or delay some seriously debilitating diseases that can zap the quality out of living and shorten their lifespan.
 I try to give them their own personal data for risk, such as calculating their cardiovascular risk over 10 years.
 I try to give them also an analogy for the disease process we are discussing that they can relate to.

 Has healthcare shifted to preventative care versus treating diseases?

 I wish.
-On the whole, I think preventative care is the biggest bang for our health care dollar, but the focus of much of our medical advances, reimbursement structures, and often political discourse is on the tail end of disease, and by that time the customer is full blown sick and the cat is out of the bag.
+On the whole, I think preventive care is the biggest bang for our health care dollar, but the focus of much of our medical advances, reimbursement structures, and often political discourse is on the tail end of disease, and by that time the customer is full blown sick and the cat is out of the bag.
 Then, we tell them they have type II diabetes, or coronary artery disease, provide multiple medications, and perform various procedures all with cost and additional risks.
 Because the risk factors (eg. obesity and hypertension) have been increasing, the burden of disease has increased.
 I recognize that when we discuss prevention with a customer, they leave the clinic into a world that promotes the opposite of what I suggest.
 Customers often work jobs that are stressful and sedentary.
 People choose quick, cheap, unhealthy food when they’re in a rush with work and kids and life, and lack the time or energy to carve out 30 minutes of physical activity a day.
 People relieve stress by smoking, drinking, and eating a carton of ice cream.
 Unfortunately, we will continue to treat all these diseases on the back end until the society shifts the focus to prevention with policy and cultural changes.
 That’s not an excuse for us as providers or customers, though, to sit back.
 Providers and customers continue to work hard every day to shift the focus to prevention.

 Why not just go to urgent care or a quick clinic?